jevetts1/second-year-notes/22008-algorithms-complexity/08-pumping-lemma.md

 Consider the properties "is regular", $R$, and "can be pumped", $P$.
 Being pumped is a looping property.
 These properties have the relationship $R \subset P$, so proving that a language cannot be pumped means it is certainly not a regular language.

-Our property is that *all sufficient long words can be pumped*.
+Our property is that *all sufficiently long words can be pumped*.

 ## Pumping